Skip to main content

 We will retain your personal data until our contract expires or is terminated, at which point, we will delete your data from our live systems.
 Our back up files are overwritten every 4 weeks.
 Contracts and email correspondence will be retained for 7 years before deletion.

-We will continue to send electronic marketing to you until you opt out, or if we have no further engagement from you, we will delete your data after 6 months.
+We will continue to send electronic marketing to you until you opt out.

 If you are from a corporate or public sector organisation and we have met at a conference or networking event, you have asked for information on internet forums, contacted us via our website or email and we feel that you could be a suitable customer, we will perform due diligence checks to ensure that we would be a compatible company for you.
 The information from these checks is used to contact you and to explore business opportunities.
 We will also proactively identify suitable prospective customers and send email marketing direct to the appropriate representative of the organisation to facilitate an introduction.